danielneil/Shark/doc/README.PLUGINS.md

   -c CAPITAL, --capital CAPITAL
                         The imaginary amount of a capital which to use in the backtest
+  -n, --noreport        Do not generate the back test reports
 ## <a name="check_ema"/>check_ema

 **Usage:** check_ema.py [-h] [-t TICKER] [-p PERIODS] [-r [RAW]] [-max MAX]